DevicBruno/zitadel-task/README.md

    cp /path/to/your/key.json backend/
    ```

-3. Start the application using Docker Compose:
+3. Start the application using Docker Compose from the project's root directory:
    ```bash
    docker-compose up --build
    ```